defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations.md

 ### This applies to everyone

-Anyone creating digital services or products for Defence, including third-party suppliers, must make sure they meet UK accessibility regulations.
+Anyone creating digital services for Defence, including third-party suppliers, must make sure they meet UK accessibility regulations.

 ## Your role in accessibility